michelepagot/wezterm/docs/escape-sequences.md

 The 8-bit representation is recognized if the 8-bit value is treated as a unicode code point and encoded as a multi-byte UTF-8 sequence.
-Sending the 8-bit binary value will not be recognized as intended, as those bitsequences are passing through a UTF-8 decoder.
+Sending the 8-bit binary value will not be recognized as intended, as those bit sequences are passing through a UTF-8 decoder.

 The table below lists the 7-bit `C1` sequence (which is preferred) as well as the